 Patients

-Enanta applies its chemistry-driven approach and drug discovery capabilities to developing small molecule cures for viral infections impacting the highest at-risk patient populations.
-Long before the SARS-CoV-2 pandemic engulfed the world, Enanta always believed that the most profoundly beneficial impact to improve health is to address long-standing gaps in drug development R&D that have inadequately addressed the prevention and treatment of infectious diseases.
-Enanta’s commitment to ‘reach high’ on behalf of the most at-risk patients has been unyielding.
-Through our collaboration with AbbVie, we helped discover two cures for hepatitis C and today have novel, potential cures under development for infections of respiratory syncytial virus, SARS-CoV-2 and hepatitis B virus.
-At Enanta, we are building a leading treatment portfolio for viral respiratory infections.
+Enanta applies its chemistry-driven approach and drug discovery capabilities to developing small molecule cures for viral infections and immunological diseases where there is significant high unmet need.
+We are committed to ‘reaching high’ on behalf of the most at-risk patients.
+Through our collaboration with AbbVie, we helped discover two cures for hepatitis C and today have novel, potential cures at the development stage for infections of respiratory syncytial virus (RSV), SARS-CoV-2 and hepatitis B virus.
+Currently we have two ongoing Phase 2 trials for zelicapavir (EDP-938), a treatment in development for high-risk patients with RSV.
 To learn more about participation in Enanta clinical trials, please see below.

 Clinical Trials

 Enanta is committed to the development of novel treatments for viral infections for patients with serious medical conditions.
-Enanta has active clinical trial programs in respiratory syncytial virus (RSV) and SARS-CoV-2 (COVID-19).
+Enanta has active clinical trial programs in respiratory syncytial virus (RSV).

 If you are interested in learning more about Enanta’s current and future clinical trials, please contact: patientinfo@enanta.com